sunilvb/spring-kafka-registry/README.md

 ```
 Notice the sourceDirectory and outputDirectory locations defiled in the configuration section of the avro-maven-plugin

-The following command in maven lifecycle phase will do the trick and put the generated classes in :
+The following command in maven lifecycle phase will do the trick and put the generated classes in our outputDirectory:

 spring-kafka-registry\target\generated\avro\